redis/redis-om-python/docs/getting_started.md

 ) & (Customer.last_name == "Smith")).all()
 ```

-### Saving and querying boolean values
+### Saving and querying Boolean values

-For historical reasons, saving and querying boolean values is not supported in `HashModels`, however in JSON models,
+For historical reasons, saving and querying Boolean values is not supported in `HashModels`, however in JSON models,
-you may store and query boolean values using the `==` syntax:
+you may store and query Boolean values using the `==` syntax:

 ```python
 from redis_om import (